 The syntax for creating the 301 redirect will look like the below:

 Redirect 301 /landing-page-2 https://www.yourdomain.com/landing-page-1

-- The second half is the FULL url of the new page where the link would be directed to.
+- The second half is the FULL URL of the new page which the link would be directed to.

-Editing the HT Access File can be simple but may also be very dangerous if you are not familiar with the process.
+Editing the htaccess File can be simple but may also be very dangerous if you are not familiar with the process.
 We do want to give the warning that one missing character could crash your entire website.
-It is highly recommended that you copy the entire file and paste it into notepad so that you have a back-up in the case you break your website.
+It is highly recommended that you copy the entire file and paste it into notepad so that you have a backup in case you break your website.